gurezo/cucumber-feature-step-select/protoractor-setting-for-ie11.md

         - Trust sites
         - Restricted sites
 1. In `Privacy` tab
-    - Accept All Cookie slider Lower to the bottom
+    - Accept All Cookie slider Lower to the bottom
     - TurnOff PopUp Blocker
 1. In `Advanced` tab
      - checkbox TurnOff